akshayranganath/akshayranganath.github.io/_posts/2019-02-13-using_python_pandas_for_log_analysis.md

 ## References

-I was able to pick up pandas after going through an excellent course on Coursera.
+I was able to pick up pandas after going through an excellent course on Coursera titled [Introduction to Data Science in Python](https://www.coursera.org/learn/python-data-analysis).
 During this course, I realized that pandas has an excellent documentation and stack overflow is the right place to ask questions as the team contributing to pandas is heavily engaged on this platform.

 - Pandas Documentation: [http://pandas.pydata.org/pandas-docs/stable/](http://pandas.pydata.org/pandas-docs/stable/)
 - Stack Overflow: